 – Posture training, especially with work and daily activities

 – Strengthening and stabilization exercises for your “core” – low back, abdominal, pelvic and hip muscles

 – Manual therapy to low back.
-This may include joint mobilizations (moving low back vertebra or sacroiliac joints), traction (elongating the spine done either by therapist or machine), soft tissue mobilization to specific low back, gluteal, or hip muscles (similar to massage) or other hands-on techniques to loosen your muscles and joints
+This may include joint mobilizations (moving low back vertebra or sacroiliac joints), traction (elongating the spine done either by therapist or machine), soft tissue mobilization to specific low back, gluteal, or hip muscles or other hands-on techniques to improve the mobility of muscles and joints

 – Modalities, including ultrasound, electrical stimulation, heat or ice

-– Treatment of any other related problem that could be making your low back pain worse
+– Treatment of any other related problems aggravating the low back condition

 Patients that are experiencing pelvic, bowel or bladder symptoms due to a lumbar spine condition are referred for treatment to our Pelvic Floor Dysfunction rehabilitation program.